 Yes, it’s just a half-mile long, and yet, there are more than 100 galleries to explore along this tree-lined, flower-forward street called Canyon Road.
 Take your time in and out of the charming historic adobe buildings that house some of the finest art in the world, be it contemporary, abstract, modern, expressionistic, figurative, photorealistic, digital, traditional, western or Native American.
 And poke around through to the back gardens, festooned in flora and sculpture.
 Reserve a bit more time than you think you’ll need—there are gourmet restaurants, jewelry stores, clothing boutiques, home furnishings shops, and artist studios to adore.

-Tour an Award-Winning Museum
+Tour an Exciting Museum

 Make Your Own Art

 Why not learn a thing or two about art from behind a camera lens, at the tip of a paintbrush, through building glass designs, seated at the clay wheel, or by creating abstract oil and cold wax paintings?
 There’s no shortage of marvelous local instructors, artists in their own right, who adore sharing their craft with you.
-Check out the listings in Classes and Workshops.
+While you are on the downtown Plaza, you can simultaneously imbibe locally made craft beer and spirits AND make some take-home art.
+Check out Tumbleroot Pottery Pub, where "cocktails meet clay" or Paseo Pottery, where you can learn the basic of hand building or wheel throwing.
+We even have our own makers' space at Make Santa Fe, where you can make, repair, invent, or create anything you can dream.
+Another fun thought is a TLC Stained Glass Studio workshop.
+Also check out the listings in Classes and Workshops.
 One of your memorable Santa Fe souvenirs could be a creation of your very own!

 Hire an Art Guide